Visiting the Mary Rose Museum with Key Stage 3 and 4 students

 Who were the crew of the Mary Rose?
 How can we use cutting edge science to help learn more about the past?

-Our brand new workshop for Sept 2024 explores the diversity and difference that was present in the crew of the Mary Rose.
+This workshop explores the diversity and difference that was present in the crew of the Mary Rose.
 Pupils will explore archaeological and scientific sources of evidence for the past, working just like the curators and staff of the museum.
 Utilising the isotope and DNA analysis that was undertaken as part of a Channel 4 documentary in 2019, activities in this workshop include object handling, costumes, and an introduction to DNA coding.

 What skills does this workshop cover?